rapid7/insightconnect-plugins/sentinelone/help.md

 ```
 {
-  "affected": 0
+  "affected": 1
 }
 ```

 #### Blacklist by IOC Hash

-This action is used to add hashed indicator of compromise to global blacklist.
+This action is obsolete, please use the other blacklist actions.

 ##### Input